 BEFORE A MORE SERIOUS PROBLEM OCCURS

-Call today for a consultation!
+Call today for a consultation!310-289-9955

-The damaging effects of venous insufficiency have been poorly understood and largely overlooked in evaluating cardiovascular health.
+The damaging effects of venous insufficiency have been poorly understood for many years.
+Additionally, it has been largely overlooked in evaluating cardiovascular health.
 Rarely is the condition investigated or treated.
-And, if your doctor doesn’t look for it, chances are you’ll never hear of it.
-To Dr. HoomanMadyoon, your veins are just as important as your heart and arteries in providing a comprehensive cardiovascular exam.
-The Madyoon Method for cardiovascular diagnosis and treatment is new, more effective, and more complete than any other.
+And, if your doctor doesn’t look for it, chances are you may never hear of it.
+But it can still have an impact on your life and overall health.

 What Are the Various Venous Diseases?

 Chronic Venous Insufficiency (CVI)

 Chronic venous insufficiency is characterized by several core signs:

 - Pooling of blood

 - Increased pigmentation or discoloration of the skin